-Our commitment and approach to engagement is outlined in the AIMS Strategy 2025 and in the AIMS Indigenous Partnerships Policy.
-Recognising the enduring spiritual and cultural connections to, and inherent responsibilities for their land and sea country, AIMS acknowledges that Traditional Owners have a central role in deciding which activities can be conducted in their sea country.
+Our commitment and approach to engagement is outlined in the AIMS Strategy 2030 and in the AIMS Indigenous Partnerships Policy and Plan.
+Recognising the enduring spiritual and cultural connections to, and inherent responsibilities for their land and sea country, AIMS has positioned Traditional Owners as decision makers regarding which activities can be conducted in their sea Country.
 AIMS is committed to seeking free prior and informed consent (FPIC) for all projects that have a strong intersection with sea country or Traditional Owner interests.